Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Is your child only eating one food item and neglecting everything else on the plate?
 Don’t say a word.

 Interfering when your child eats distracts him from how food tastes, smells and feels in his tummy.
-Over time, he may lose motivation to eat.
+Over time, he may lose motivation to eat and his picky eating behavior may worsen.

 The timing of meals and snacks is very important.
 Toddlers love predictability.